Planar Calibration

 | pattern_rows | Vertical dot count | 10 |

-| dot_spacing_mm | Physical spacing between dots | 12.22 |
+| dot_spacing_mm | Physical spacing between dot centres (mm) | 28.89 |

 | asymmetric | Asymmetric grid pattern | false |

-| dt | Time between frames (seconds) | 0.0057553 |
+| dt | Time between frames (seconds) | 1.0 |

 GUI Workflow

-- 1Configure calibration images (Image Type, Format, Number)
+- 1Configure calibration images (format, count, subfolder)

-- 4Click "Generate Model" to run calibration
+- 4Click "Generate Model" to run detection on all frames and compute the camera model

-- 5Review camera matrix and RMS reprojection error
+- 5Review RMS reprojection error (target: < 0.5 px)

 - 7Click "Set as Active" to make this the active method